-\para{Superheavy and ultralight dark matter} For $\Omega h^2 \approx \Omega_\mathrm{dm} h^2 \approx 0.12$, the gravitationally-produced particles can make up all of the dark matter.
-For the spin-0 conformally-coupled scalar field ($s_\xi = 0_{1/6}$), the spin-$\half$ spinor field ($s_\lambda = 1/2_{\pm 1/2}$), the spin-$\threehalf$ vector-spinor field ($s_\lambda = 3/2_{\pm 3/2}$), and the spin-$2$ tensor field ($s_\lambda = 2_{\pm 2}$) the cosmological energy fraction decreases toward small mass like $\Omega h^2 \propto m^2$.
-Consequently, reaching $\Omega h^2 \approx 0.12$ is easier for a larger mass $m \approx \He$, corresponding to `superheavy' dark matter.
-On the other hand, for the spin-0 minimally-coupled scalar field ($s_\xi = 0_0$) and the longitudinal polarization of the spin-$1$ vector field ($s_\lambda = 1_0$), the energy fraction is insensitive to the mass $\Omega h^2 \propto m^0$.
-However, keep in mind that this scaling only holds while $m > \HRH$ and the system is in the late reheating regime \eqref{eq:late_early_reheating}; for small $m$ the system is in the early reheating regime and $\Omega h^2$ decreases with decreasing $m$ \eqref{eq:Omegah2_results}.
+\para{Superheavy and ultralight dark matter} For $\Omega h^2 \approx \Omega_\mathrm{dm} h^2 \approx 0.12$ gravitationally produced particles can make up all of dark matter.
+For the spin-$0$ conformally coupled scalar field ($s_\xi = 0_{1/6}$), the spin-$\half$ spinor field ($s_\lambda = 1/2_{\pm 1/2}$), the spin-$\threehalf$ vector-spinor field ($s_\lambda = 3/2_{\pm 3/2}$), and the spin-$2$ tensor field ($s_\lambda = 2_{\pm 2}$), the cosmological energy fraction decreases toward small mass like $\Omega h^2 \propto m^2$.
+Consequently, reaching $\Omega h^2 \approx 0.12$ is easier for a larger mass $m \approx \He$, corresponding to ``superheavy'' dark matter.
+However, for the spin-$0$ minimally coupled scalar field ($s_\xi = 0_0$) and the longitudinal polarization of the spin-$1$ vector field ($s_\lambda = 1_0$), the energy fraction is insensitive to the mass $\Omega h^2 \propto m^0$.
+Keep in mind that this scaling holds only while $m > \HRH$ and the system is in the late reheating regime \eqref{eq:late_early_reheating}.
+For small $m$ the system is in the early reheating regime and $\Omega h^2$ decreases with decreasing $m$ [\eref{eq:Omegah2_results}].
 For these models all of the dark matter can be produced gravitationally for masses as low as $m \sim 10^{-5} \eV$.
-However, the minimally-coupled scalar is constrained by dark matter isocurvature; see \sref{sub:isocurvature}.
+However, the minimally coupled scalar is constrained by dark-matter isocurvature; see \sref{sub:isocurvature}.